Dumaiu/CL-CUDD/README.md

-* DONE: All the Log4CL strings must be precomputed, to prevent race conditions.
-    * TODO: This will have performance consequences.
-See if we can skip it.
-* FIXME: Even without autoreordering, there's an assertion which always fails in some node finalizer when calling (cudd-unit-test-repeatedly).
+* DONE: Even without autoreordering, there's an assertion which always fails in some node finalizer when calling (cudd-unit-test-repeatedly).
-    * TODO: Narrow down which test it is.
-    * TODO: See if it's dependent on the logger levels.
+    * The problem was with some of the kargs to (print-node-pointer-to-string).
+For `bdd-variable-node` and `bdd-constant-node`, they weren't all getting there.
-* FIXME: There's a TYPE-ERROR in another node finalizer.
+    * DONE: There's a TYPE-ERROR in another node finalizer.

 * TODO: Make 2-1-zdd-set-operations.lisp, 2-2-zdd-bdd-bridge.lisp thread-safe
     * TODO: Could that be causing a race condition during (test-system)?
 * TODO: It's a problem to have `reordering-method` defined after 2-0-0-manager.lisp loads.